Coppernic/coppernic.github.io-old/applications/iclass_wedge.md

  2.Scan
   - Sound : play a sound after a good or bad scan.
   - Display : display an icon while scanning.
-  - Timeout : allows setting time in seconds whil the device is trying to read a tag.
+  - Timeout : allow setting time in seconds while the device is trying to read a tag.

  3.Keyboard Wedge
-  - Enable Keyboard : when enabled, it send result to the keyboard buffer.
-It still send data in an Intent.
+  - Enable Keyboard : when enabled, it will send result to the keyboard buffer.
+It is still broadcasting Intents.
   - Scan Enter : add a carriage return of the data reader.
   - Data Send : you can choose either between card number and facility code to send to the keyboard buffer.
   - Facility code : depending on the card you want to read, card number will be different if card has a facility code or not.